Contributor Guide

 Note: Local development of EasyGraph requires Python 3.8 or newer.

-You will first need to clone the repository using git and place yourself in its directory:
+First, clone the repository using git and navigate to its directory:

 git clone git@github.com:python-EasyGraph/EasyGraph.git